 Employment Status: The supplier shall only employ workers who are legally authorised to work in their location and facility.
 The supplier shall ensure that it validates all employees’ eligibility to work status through appropriate documentation.

 Health & Safety

-The supplier shall comply with all applicable occupational health and safety regulations and provide a work environment that is safe and conducive to good health, in order to preserve the health of employees and prevent accidents, injuries and work-related illnesses.
+The supplier shall comply with all applicable occupational health and safety regulations and provide a work environment that is safe and conducive to good health, in order to preserve the health of team members and prevent accidents, injuries and work-related illnesses.
 The supplier shall ensure that all workers receive communication and training on emergency planning and safe work practices.
-The supplier shall have systems to prevent, detect and respond to potential risks to the safety, health and security of all employees.
+The supplier shall have systems to prevent, detect and respond to potential risks to the safety, health and security of all team members.

 Bribery, Corruption and Improper Payments

 The supplier shall comply with all international anti-bribery and anti-corruption standards, as stated in the United Nations’ Global Compact, and all local anti-corruption and anti-bribery laws, including The Bribery Act 2010 in the United Kingdom.
-In particular, the supplier may not offer services, gifts or benefits to Freemans Event Partners employees in order to influence their conduct.
+In particular, the supplier may not offer services, gifts or benefits to Freemans team members in order to influence their conduct.

 The supplier shall comply with all applicable environmental laws, regulations and standards.